 All children in Key Stage Two (Years 3 to 6) have the opportunity to take part in a programme of swimming lessons to enable them to meet the end of Key Stage Two National Curriculum requirements as part of the Physical Education Programme of Study.

-We are fortunate to have Church Farm Leisure Centre a short walk from school.
+We are fortunate to have New Barnet Leisure Centre in the local area.
 The children are fully supervised by school staff during ‘school only’ swimming lessons (the pool is closed to the public at this time).

 Our aim (by the end of Year 6) is for as many children as possible to be able to: